 Tea Room Saishotei

 Closed: Mondays and New Year’s Holidays.

-I find a little street called Sakazuki Yokuchou (shot glass street) Keep an eye out for the old movie signs from the seventies.
-I walk to the end and the last shop on the left draws me in.
-I am welcomed by a tall and happy chef/owner to sit at the counter.
+Eventually I found a little street called Sakazuki Yokuchou, which means shot glass street.
+Adding to the local atmosphere, there were plenty of old movie signs from the seventies.
+Finally, the last shop on the left draws me in, where I am welcomed by a tall and happy chef/owner who invites me to sit at the counter.

 Looking over the Japanese menu, it was difficult to make out the dishes.
 Feeling adventurous, I simply said, “omakase kudasai” which means, “I leave it up to your choice”.
 Of course, I was not disappointed by my experience traveling back in time, enjoying cold beer and sake, and making new friends.